81joker/laravel11-vue-ecommerce/frontend/README.md

+NOT: After the deleted the coupon the order alrady also deleted withe coupon i think in this case  you muss after the delete the coupon the total price back in the same

 1- Install Vue.js4
 2- Install Router + Botstrap + Boostrap icons +  AXios
 3- Adding Navbar and implemnt to App.js